apache/druid/docs/multi-stage-query/reference.md

   LIMIT or OFFSET at the outer level of your `INSERT` or `REPLACE` query, you must set `PARTITIONED BY` to `ALL` or `ALL TIME`.

 Earlier versions required the `TIME_FLOOR` notation to specify a granularity other than the keywords.
-In the current version, the string contant provides a simpler equivalent soution.
+In the current version, the string constant provides a simpler equivalent solution.

 The following ISO 8601 periods are supported for `TIME_FLOOR` and the string constant: